ubclaunchpad/LP-website/src/docs/onboarding/overview.md

 Make sure you are part of the [UBC Launch Pad Slack workspace](https://ubclaunchpad.slack.com/).

-- Make sure you install the Slack app on your phone and laptop so you don't miss anything!
+- Make sure you dewdnstall the Slack app on your phone and laptop so you don't miss anything!
 - Read our [Slack](/handbook/tools/slack) guide, which will tell you how to make the most of Slack, how to find and meet people, and any noteworthy channels you should join off the bat!
   - Don't forget to add your full name and a photo of yourself in your Slack profile to help everyone get to know you!